 GALBANUM- Ferula galbaniflua

 I have been aware and have used Galbanum Ferula galbaniflua for years.
 However. it just came to my attention in one of our essential oil boxes that it wanted some attention!
-It is a fantastic essential oil for skin care, especially in healing balms and blends.
+It is a fantastic essential oil for skincare, especially in healing balms and blends.

-Historical and Modern uses: The ancient Egyptians used galbanum as an ingredient in the embalming process.
-It was also combined with frankincense as a holy incense.
+Historical and Modern Uses: The ancient Egyptians used galbanum as an ingredient in the embalming process.
+It was also combined with frankincense as holy incense.
 It has long been used for treating wounds, inflammation, and skin disorders.
 It is beneficial for mature and overactive skin.
-Also, used in massage blends for increasing circulation, easing muscle tension and in aromatherapy blends for opening the respiratory passages.
+Also, used in massage blends for increasing circulation, easing muscle tension, and in aromatherapy blends for opening the respiratory passages.
 Both resinoid and the essential oil are used as fixatives and fragrance components in soaps, detergents, creams, lotions, and perfumes.

 Family: Apiaceae (Umbelliferae)

-Origin: Native to the Middle East and Western Asia; cultivated in Iran, Turkey, Afghanistan and Lebanon.
+Origin: Native to the Middle East and Western Asia; cultivated in Iran, Turkey, Afghanistan, and Lebanon.

-Plant Description: A large perennial herb with a smooth stem, shiny leaflets and small flowers.
+Plant Description: A large perennial herb with a smooth stem, shiny leaflets, and small flowers.
 It contains resinous ducts which exude a milky juice, a natural oleoresin.

 Part of plant used for essential oil: Oleoresin or gum.